jaylingelbach/AbandonedHobby/recap.md

 - Unauthorized users prompted to sign in where applicable; order pages hydrate data server-side for faster, more reliable loads.

-## UX Improvements

-- Unauthorized users are prompted to sign in where applicable; order pages hydrate data server-side for faster load.

 ## File changes

 - Stripe webhook & persistence